-Upon notification by the AOCC of an aircraft accident in the water the Airport Operations Officer shall report to the AEOC.
-If manpower permits, dispatch Maintenance and/or operational personnel to attend to the scene of the accident, link with RCIPS at the scene and facilitate establishment of the Incident Command Post, Collection Point, and Advanced Medical Post.
-At each phase he/ she will make a timely report to the Airport Emergency Operations Centre Commander of ICP status and capabilities, on the Motorola Emergency Radio CH.
-5. A report shall be created stating level of current operational capability along with a plan including time frame for bringing airport back to full operational capability.
-This report shall be available to the AEOC Manager within the first thirty minutes of the incident.
+Upon notification by the AOCC of an aircraft accident on the airport the operations section shall initiate a methodical inspection process to determine condition and capabilities of all Airport Runways, Taxiways, Aprons, Terminals, Buildings, Navigational Aids and Utilities.
+A report shall be created stating level of current operational capability along with a plan including time frame for bringing airport back to full operational capability.
+This report shall be available to the AEOC Manger within the first thirty minutes of the incident.
 The report shall include only verified damage and speak on the current condition of:

 - a) The Air Traffic Control Tower;

 - b) All Navigational Aids;

 - c) Utility power;

 - d) Backup Generators;

 - e) Runways, taxiways and aprons:

-- In the event of obstacles in the strip-calculations showing new declared distances
+- In the event of obstacles in the strip- calculations showing new declared distances

-- Draft NOTAM for reduced airport capabilities
+- > Draft NOTAM for reduced airport capabilities

-- > Instructions for maintenance personnel to install threshold markings as appropriate
+- Instructions for maintenance personnel to install threshold markings as appropriate

 - f) Runway lighting systems;

 - g) The perimeter fence;

 - h) The airport terminals and parking areas.